 Caiman Organic Tomato

 Large beef style.
-Caiman ofers high yields and early maturity on indeterminate plants.
+Caiman offers high yields and early maturity on indeterminate plants.
 This hybrid has large 8oz round fruit and an attractive deep red colour.
 Caiman is adaptable to a range of growing conditions but is particularly suited for growing in unheated greenhouses or high tunnels in the spring and summer.
 Outstanding flavour and very strong disease resistance.
-Matures in 80 days.
+Matures in 80 days from transplant.
 Approx. 10 seeds/pkg.

 Indeterminate plants are tall, require staking and produce tomatoes over a longer period of time.
 Instead of having one large harvest at once, they bear over a period of months.
 These are perfect for home gardeners who want their harvest spread out, or greenhouse growers that want tall plants to best use their space.